You have run into people who are obsessed with politics. Right?

 “Truth.
 Justice.
 Equality.
 Freedom.
 If any of those words mean anything to you, you will understand what I am about to say: I despise any brown person who continue to support and enable Trump and this administration, more than I despise Trump himself.
 You may say, who cares?
 Good question, I’m inconsequential.
 But Truth, Justice, Equality, Freedom, are not.”

-This friend, along with many others, despises the President of the United States.
+This friend, along with many others, despises Donald Trump, the current elected President of the United States.

 They expect everyone who is brown (as this friend is) to share their political view.